If You’re Doing Math You’re Doing Something Wrong

 How do we know that math is not what the GMAT wants us to do?
 It’s quite simple.
 If the GMAT was the referendum on how well you can do mental math, then the scores would reflect your ability to do so.
 MBA programs at top business schools would be filled with people with extraordinary, almost savant like mental math abilities.
 We know this isn’t the case.

-While math has it’s place, we want to be sure that we’re not putting it on a pedestal, and that when we’re performing computations, we’re doing so with great deliberation, with great intentionality, and that we have a very good reason for doing any computation we’re doing.
-If you find yourself diving into the equation or doing a lot of processing, stop; put a hard stop on it.
+While math has it’s place, we want to be sure that we’re not putting it on a pedestal.
+And that when we’re performing computations, we’re doing so with great deliberation, intentionality, and that we have a good reason for doing any computation we’re doing.
+If you find yourself diving into the equation or doing a lot of processing, stop.
 Say “Wait a minute, there must be a better way to do this.”
-Or, another option is that sometimes you make a basic processing error early on and that leads to ugly numbers and heavier duty math.
+Another option is that sometimes you make a basic error early on and that leads to ugly numbers and math.
 But you should never, never, never be multiplying decimals out to the fourth decimal.
 That sort of math is the true trigger, the true signal, that there’s a better way to solve the problem.
 When you’re self prepping, this is what you want to look for.